raftaar1191/Charitable/readme.txt

 == Changelog ==

+= 1.5.0 =

 * NEW: Added a `[charitable_donation_form]` shortcode.
 Display a campaign's donation form anywhere like this: [charitable_donation_form campaign_id=123]. [#136](https://github.com/Charitable/Charitable/issues/136)
 * NEW: Added a `[charitable_donors]` shortcode. [#129](https://github.com/Charitable/Charitable/issues/129)
 * NEW: Create and edit donations in the WordPress dashboard.
 No more adding mock donations through the Offline payment method.
 You can easily change donor details, add notes or change the amount/campaign of the donation. [#18](https://github.com/Charitable/Charitable/issues/18), [#241](https://github.com/Charitable/Charitable/issues/241), [#172](https://github.com/Charitable/Charitable/issues/172)
 * NEW: Resend receipts & admin notifications for donations from the WordPress dashboard. [#165](https://github.com/Charitable/Charitable/issues/165)
 * NEW: Added new emails specifically for Offline donations.
 You can now set up an admin notification and donation receipt that are sent for Offline donations while they are still pending.
 Also added `[charitable_email show=offline_instructions]` email field to include the Offline payment instructions in Offline donation receipts. [#33](https://github.com/Charitable/Charitable/issues/33), [#324](https://github.com/Charitable/Charitable/issues/324)
 * NEW: Added email verification step to donor registration.
 After email verification is complete, donors are automatically able to see all donations they made under the same email address. [#385](https://github.com/Charitable/Charitable/issues/385), [#409](https://github.com/Charitable/Charitable/issues/409), [#222](https://github.com/Charitable/Charitable/issues/222)
+* NEW: Added `[charitable_logout]` shortcode.
+A logout link is also shown on login and registration forms when the user is logged in. [#431](https://github.com/Charitable/Charitable/issues/431)
 * NEW: Added Donation Fields API for easy registering of custom donation fields. [#402](https://github.com/Charitable/Charitable/issues/402)
 * NEW: Added Form View API to separate how forms are rendered from how they are set up. [#401](https://github.com/Charitable/Charitable/issues/401)
 * NEW: Added Endpoints API to provide developers with an infrastructure for registering custom endpoints in Charitable. [#306](https://github.com/Charitable/Charitable/issues/306)
 * NEW: Added `Charitable_Email_Fields` class for registering email fields and getting their values in emails. [#393](https://github.com/Charitable/Charitable/issues/393)
 * NEW: Added `charitable_minimum_donation_amount` filter to easily change the minimum donation amount. [#298](https://github.com/Charitable/Charitable/issues/298)
+* NEW: Added `can_receive_donations()` method to the `Charitable_Campaign` class.
+The return value can be filtered with the `charitable_campaign_can_receive_donations`, providing a programmatic way to mark certain campaigns as no longer being able to receive donations. [#447](https://github.com/Charitable/Charitable/issues/447)
+* NEW: Added an autoloader.
+Kudos to [@helgatheviking](https://github.com/helgatheviking). [#404](https://github.com/Charitable/Charitable/issues/404)
 * NEW: The Forgot Password & Reset Password pages will automatically inherit the page template of their parent page (i.e. the Login page). [#379](https://github.com/Charitable/Charitable/issues/379)
 * NEW: Added a `count` option to the `Charitable_Query` class, providing an easy way to user the query classes to get the number of donations, donors, etc. [#322](https://github.com/Charitable/Charitable/issues/322)
 * NEW: Added `charitable_monetary_amount` filter to tweak how monetary amounts are formatted. [#308](https://github.com/Charitable/Charitable/issues/308)
 * NEW: Added `charitable_sanitize_value_{$section}_{$key}` filter to sanitize individual settings fields. [#352](https://github.com/Charitable/Charitable/issues/352)
 * NEW: Added basic styling for the `datepicker` form field. [#317](https://github.com/Charitable/Charitable/issues/317)
 * NEW: Improved the Campaigns table in the admin to provide more helpful information at a glance, such as the current campaign status, end date and total funds raised. [#417](https://github.com/Charitable/Charitable/issues/417)
+* NEW: Removed deprecated PayPal variables (cbt and no_note).
+Kudos to [@bscottx](https://github.com/bscottx). [#413](https://github.com/Charitable/Charitable/issues/413)
 * FIX: Sessions have been improved to work alongside full page caching solutions like Varnish.
 Previously these caused problems with things like the donation receipt becoming inaccessible to donors after they donated. [#383](https://github.com/Charitable/Charitable/issues/383)
 * FIX: Avoid creating records in `wp_options` for sessions that have no data. [#399](https://github.com/Charitable/Charitable/pull/399)
 * FIX: Significantly improved the speed of Charitable settings pages. [#236](https://github.com/Charitable/Charitable/issues/236)
+* FIX: The thousands separator for currencies can now be set to None, which will result in no spaces/commas/decimals appearing in large numbers such as 100000. [#448](https://github.com/Charitable/Charitable/issues/448)
+* FIX: The donation log now displays log times in local time, not UTC. [#446](https://github.com/Charitable/Charitable/issues/446)
 * FIX: Resolved a database error that broke the donation search function. [#407](https://github.com/Charitable/Charitable/issues/407)
 * FIX: Changed login prompt text in donation form to something more logical. [#384](https://github.com/Charitable/Charitable/issues/384)
 * FIX: Close modals with the ESC key. [#191](https://github.com/Charitable/Charitable/issues/191)